insin/DOMBuilder/docs/index.rst

-   When called, these functions will create an element with the corresponding tag name, giving it any attributes which are specified as an optional ``Object`` and appending any children which are specified as additional arguments or an ``Array``.
+   When called, these functions will create an element with the corresponding tag name, giving it any attributes which are specified as properties of an optional ``Object`` argument and appending any children which are specified as additional arguments or an ``Array`` argument.

    Element creation functions accept the following variations of arguments:

    +--------------------------------------------------------------------------------+
    | Element Creation Function Arguments                                            |